Some of the most common burn injury causes include:

 2.1 Premises Liability And Burn Injuries

 A property owner may be held liable if a burn accident happens because of a hazard on their property.
 According to California premises liability law, all property owners and occupiers are legally required to maintain their property in reasonably safe conditions.

 This means that every property owner has a duty of care to maintain their property, repair any hazardous conditions, or at least provide adequate warnings about any hazardous conditions on their property.

-Negligence is essentially a wrongful act committed by an individual, company, or group that caused harm to someone else.
+Negligence is essentially a wrongful act committed by an individual, company, or group that causes harm to someone else.
 In order to successfully pursue a burn injury claim, a victim must prove that:

 California is a comparative liability state, which means that a burn injury victim may still recover some damages even if he or she is found partially liable for the accident.
 A burn injury victim’s available damages will of course be reduced by his or her degree of fault.

 Let’s consider an example of negligence and burn injuries: Mary is having drinks at a local beach to celebrate the July 4th holiday.
 Normally, she wouldn’t be interested in fireworks, but because she’s been drinking, she lights a few fireworks.
 She then throws them in the direction of her friend Bob.
 Mary has no intention of harming Bob.
 In fact, she thinks it would be a hilarious practical joke to scare him.

 Unfortunately, one of the fireworks lands in a bonfire which causes an explosion that burns Bob’s hands and face.
 Mary didn’t want to hurt her friend Bob, yet her negligent actions caused Bob very serious injuries.